Starting contributing code to Weblate¶

 Familiarize yourself with the Weblate codebase, by having a go at the bugs labelled good first issue.

 The most comfortable approach to get started with Weblate development is to follow Installing from sources.
 It will get you a virtualenv with editable Weblate sources.

 Create a virtualenv:

 virtualenv .venv .venv/bin/activate

-Install Weblate (this will need some system deps, see Installing from sources):
+Install Weblate (for this you need some system dependencies, see Installing from sources):

 pip install -e .

 Depending on your configuration, you might also want to start Celery workers:

 To run a test (see Local testing for more details):

 If you have Docker and docker-compose installed, you can spin up the development environment by simply running: